id4ho/crypto/notes/2/block-ciphers.md

 from the valid pool, K, then a PRF is secure if a random function in Funs[X,Y] is indistinguishable from a random function in S<sub>F</sub>.

+Define two experiments, b=0 and b=1, in one the challenger choses a truly random function and in the other the challenger choses a k from K and then a function from S<sub>F</sub>.
+The adversary is then able to query the challenger with inputs and get the outputs from the function and ultimately will output 1 if the adversary thinks the function is truly random and 0 if he thinks it's not.
+The advantage of the adversary is the difference between the probability that the advs. outputs 1 and the prob. that he outputs 0.

+##### PRF switching Lemma
+Any secure PRP is also a secure PRF if |X| is sufficiently large.

 ##### An easy application for PRFs
 Making a PRG
 Let F: K * {0,1}<sup>n</sup> -> {0,1}<sup>n</sup> be a secure PRF.